pitermarx/pitermarx.github.io/content/posts/2025/05/jesus-the-cloud-rider/index.md

 I, Daniel, was the only one who saw the vision; those who were with me did not see it, but such terror overwhelmed them that they fled and hid themselves.
 So I was left alone, gazing at this great vision; I had no strength left, my face turned deathly pale and I was helpless.
 Then I heard him speaking, and as I listened to him, I fell into a deep sleep, my face to the ground.
 {{< /bible >}}

 This radiant being, clothed in gold, with a glowing face and feet, eyes of fire, and a voice like a multitude — is he a glorious messenger of God, or God Himself?
 The effect he has on Daniel is identical to what John experiences: no strength left, face to the ground.
-Other prophets had similar experiences — {{ biblink "Gen 17:3" NIV}}, {{< biblink "Ezek 1:28" NIV >}}.
+Other prophets had similar experiences — {{ biblink "Gen 17:3" NIV}}, {{< biblink "Ezek 1:28" "NIV" >}}.

 John wants us to remember Daniel.
 And perhaps he wants us to read Revelation with the prophecies of Daniel in mind, especially chapters 10 to 12.

 ## Voice of Many Waters

-John describes Jesus’ voice as “the sound of many waters” ({{< biblink "Rev 1:15" NIV >}}).
+John describes Jesus’ voice as “the sound of many waters” ({{< biblink "Rev 1:15" "NIV" >}}).
 This imagery immediately evokes Ezekiel, who describes the glory of God entering the temple:

 {{< bible "Ezek 43:2-5" "NIV" >}}
 And behold, the glory of the God of Israel came from the way of the east.
 His voice was like the sound of many waters; and the earth shone with His glory. [...] and behold, the glory of the Lord filled the temple.